 For some people, glaucoma may cause nausea and vomiting, often alongside a headache.
 This is more likely with closed-angle glaucoma.

 Can I avoid glaucoma?

-Unfortunately, there is not a definitive way to prevent glaucoma.
+Unfortunately, there is no definitive way to prevent glaucoma.
 However, once diagnosed, there are various methods that can be carried out to slow progression.
 The earlier that the condition is diagnosed, the more effective treatment can be.

-Standard eye tests normally check for signs of glaucoma, and it's recommended to have a vision check-up at least once every two years (or sooner depending on your optician’s advice).
+Standard eye tests will check for signs of glaucoma, and it's recommended to have a vision check-up at least once every two years (or sooner, depending on your optician’s advice).